 Forest Resources Management

 Addresses issues related to private and public forest lands management, including landowner assistance programs, taxes, water resources, and related federal programs and legislation.
 Email the NASF Forest Resources Management committee.

 Addresses issues concerning forest health and forest sustainability, including invasive species, forest inventory and monitoring, and forest research.
 Email the NASF Forest Science and Health committee.

 Urban and Community Forestry

-Assists NASF in promoting healthy, sustainable forest across America by delivering NASF’s message to its members, partners, policy makers, the Administration, Congress and the public.
+Promotes healthy, sustainable forests across America by delivering NASF’s messages to its members and partners, as well as the public, federal policy makers, the White House, and Congress.
 Email the NASF communications director.

 Policy Director and Legislative Team

 Provides guidance to the Executive Committee on setting legislative priorities and strategies for the association.
 Email the NASF policy director.